avtolstoy/device-updater/README.md

 - DONE: different button colors for different states
 - DONE: on last flash, don't go to complete until the device has rebooted
 - DONE: Capture exceptions on the app thread and propagate to UI thread
+- DONE: Device text / image pulled from Device config
+- DONE: make ymodem more robust to any remaining data in the buffer sent over serial
+- DONE: work around USB unreliability in 0.4.9 with large packets

 - Install Serial driver on Windows if needed using either windows standard command line tools or libdwi
-- Device text / image pulled from Device config
 - Intro page? - tell the user what the tool does. next button swipes to flash page
 - Complete page? - page when update is complete.
 Helps the user have closure - process is done.
     Back button to flash more devices.
 Close button to close the app.
 - signing executable file on windows, signing for other platforms? dmg on OSX?